Paper and Presentation: Responsibility for Minimizing Construction Material Waste

-Biography: Olabode is a PhD candidate in the School of Architecture and Built Environment, University of Newcastle, Australia.
-He studied Architectural Technology at the Polytechnic Ibadan, Oyo State, Nigeria where he graduated in 2005 as the overall best student in Ordinary National Diploma (OND) in Architecture.
-He obtained both Bachelor and Master of Technology degrees in Architecture from the Federal University of Technology Akure (FUTA) in 2009 and 2012 respectively.
+Biography: Olabode Emmanuel Ogunmakinde studied Architectural Technology at the Polytechnic Ibadan, Oyo State, Nigeria where he graduated in 2005 as the overall best student in Ordinary National Diploma of Architecture.
+He obtained both Bachelor and Master of Technology degrees in Architecture from the Federal University of Technology Akure (FUTA), Nigeria in 2009 and 2012 respectively.
 In 2009, he bagged the award for best graduating student in the department of Architecture, FUTA.
-His research interests include architectural education, sustainable construction, building maintenance, construction waste management and project management.
+His career in academia started in 2010 when he was appointed as a Teaching Assistant in Architecture department, FUTA.
+Olabode is currently an Assistant Lecturer in the same department.
+His areas of research interests include sustainable construction, sustainable development, sustainable design, building maintenance, construction waste management, and architectural education.
 He has several scholarly publications (journal articles and conference papers) covering these areas.
-Olabode is currently working on construction waste management and he hopes to develop a circular economy-based construction waste management framework for the Nigerian construction industry.
+He is competent with referencing, data analysis, presentation, and design software.
+Olabode is currently enrolled as a Ph.D student in the School of Architecture and Built Environment, University of Newcastle, Australia where his research is focused on developing a circular economy framework for minimising construction material wastes.